jancumps/hercules_libraries/README.md

 Utility functions to treat ports and pins as a single entitiy when performing gio activities.
 These functions use a gioPin_t struct instead of separate port and pin parameters.
 It makes it easier to store info needed to drive or read a pin in a single variable.
+Dependent on the Texas Instruments HALCoGen code.

 i2cbb
 =====
 I2C master bit bang library.
 Software implementation for the protocol for these cases where the processor doesn't have the peripherals or when you're out of peripherals.
+This code is not my invention.
+I implemented Vincent Himpe's psudocode framework.

 lcd
 ===